 At last, an alternative choice is available in future power price data.
 Our Power Price Projections service is a subscription-based service offering insights and time series on the long-term evolution of the day-ahead wholesale prices of electricity.
 This service leverages our Enerdata Power Model based on the PyPSA open-source library and on Enerdata’s renowned energy-climate scenarios.
 It is backed by our extensive databases (sectoral electricity demand and power plant level data) and energy markets knowledge.
-Power Price Projections is the ultimate strategic tool for energy investors and developers to estimate their returns on investments, on the short-, mid- and long-term.
+Power Prices Projections is the ultimate strategic tool for energy investors and developers to estimate their returns on investments, on the short-, mid- and long-term.

 of european energy markets